Your preferences have been updated.

 An Aruban Christmas consists out of elaborate family dinners with Ayacas and Christmas ham, going to mass on Christmas Eve and enjoying a performance or two of a local Gaita band- our local version of Christmas carols - at shopping malls and other island businesses as well as in private residences.

 What should definitely be on your list is a visit to the Cas di Luz, or House of Lights in Seroe Preto San Nicolas which is a main family attraction during the Holidays.
 On top of the hill you will see a beautiful display of the nativity scene in full ornament.
-Visit the Local Holidays page to read all about our local traditions.
+Visit the Calendar of Events Page to read all about our local events.

 Dec 31st – January 1st